lamalex/lamalex.github.io/content/blog/pdfgeneration.md

 cumbersome and error prone, fortunately it was fully automatable.

 ## So here's what I do!
-This site is built as a static site using [zola](www.getzola.org), and then deployed to [GitHub pages](https://pages.github.com) via [Travis CI](https://travis-ci.com/).
-Deploying a static site with zola is straight forward and [documented](https://www.getzola.org/documentation/deployment/github-pages/#travis-ci).
+This site is built as a static site using [Zola](www.getzola.org), and then deployed to [GitHub pages](https://pages.github.com) via [Travis CI](https://travis-ci.com/).
+Deploying a static site with Zola is straight forward and [documented](https://www.getzola.org/documentation/deployment/github-pages/#travis-ci).

 #### Generating a print pdf automatically